 Include costs of new fixed-term contracts, secondments (people who are temporarily transferred to your organisation) and the costs of freelance staff to help develop your project.
 Do not include the costs of paying trainees here.
-In your separate spreadsheet, you must use a separate line for each new member of staff the project.
-In this case we will fund the cost of their additional hours spent on the project and you will need to tell us about the role they will undertake.
+In your separate spreadsheet, you must use a separate line for each new member of staff.